FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: Introduction

-At a high level, our algorithm uncovers the hidden structure of an optimal clustering and settles clusters one by one while maintaining fairness constraints.
-We first transform the original instance into a colorful formulation that rigidly enforces the selection of exactly one center from each group.
-For this structured problem, we develop an iterative ball-finding framework that leverages \fpt\ time to exhaustively probe dense regions at the scale of the optimal radius.
-A key structural lemma shows that these dense balls must reveal one optimal cluster in every iteration, enabling the algorithm to recover the full solution without resorting to projection-based techniques.
+At a high level, our algorithm uncovers the hidden structure of an optimal clustering and settles clusters one by one while maintaining feasibility with respect to fairness constraints.
+We first transform the original instance into a colorful formulation that enforces the selection of exactly one center from each group.
+For this structured problem, we develop a novel \emph{\fpt\ iterative ball-finding framework} that leverages \fpt\ time to exhaustively probe dense balls of appropriate radius.
+A key structural lemma shows that these dense balls reveal one optimal cluster in every iteration, enabling the algorithm to recover the full solution.
 See~\Cref{ss:techov} for a technical overview.

-Our approach naturally extends to a more general setting known as \emph{fair $k$-supplier with outliers}, where centers must be chosen from a prescribed set (see~\Cref{def:fairksupo}).
-As a consequence, we obtain the following result.

-\begin{corollary} There is a deterministic $3$-approximation algorithm for fair $k$-supplier with outliers running in time $2^{O(k\log k)}\cdot \mathrm{poly}(n)$. \end{corollary}

-Note that even in the classical $k$-supplier problem, i.e., without fairness constraints or outliers, a factor $3$ approximation is known to be optimal.
-Thus, our result is tight already in this setting.
+Our framework extends beyond the sum of radii objective: without any modification, it yields approximation guarantees for any monotone symmetric norm of the radii, which we denote by \emph{\fairnoroutsc}.
+Moreover, the algorithm is \emph{oblivious} to the choice of norm.